StevenAndrewsII/FreeFlight/README.md

 Non-standard APIs used:

+Pygame:
-Pygame       = used mostly for hardware and graphics backend
+used mostly for hardware and graphics backend